 It was an exciting week of low scores in Norton, Massachusetts, where TPC Boston hosted the 2020 Northern Trust and the first leg of the FedEx Cup Playoffs.
 Early in the week, 24-year-old rookie Scottie Scheffler shook up the golfing world after carding a 59, becoming just the 12th man to do so since Al Geiberger first broke through the 60-barrier in 1977.
 Additionally, there were ample storylines as players on the FedEx Cup bubble vied to move into the top 70 of the standings and survive to the second leg of the playoffs.

 However, it is clear that Dustin Johnson far and away provided the ultimate highlight of the week which included what is probably the only disappointing round of 60 in PGA Tour history.
-It was in this second round where Johnson blazed to 11 under in 11 holes only to card 7 consecutive pars to miss what would have been the second sub-60 round of the tournament.
+It was in this second round where Johnson blazed to 11 under in 11 holes only to then card 7 consecutive pars and miss what would have been the second sub-60 round of the tournament.
 Despite missing the opportunity to shoot his first ever round in the 50s or make history and surpass Jim Furyk’s PGA Tour low of 58, Johnson remarked post-round that “It was a good score, I’m happy with it,” summing it up by saying “it is what it is.”

 It was a good score, I’m happy with it ...
 It is what it is. - Dustin Johnson on not breaking 60